sevmorris/debian-post-install-tasks/README.md

 2. My Debian post-install task list is my best friend.
 It is my life.
 I must master it as I must master my life.

 3. My Debian post-install task list, without me, is useless.
 Without my Debian post-install task list, I am useless.

-They are to be performed in the order shown.
+The steps are to be performed in the order shown.
 <br><br>

 <details>